CGCL-codes/XGCN_library/docs/source/user_guide/usage_examples/example_facebook.rst

 At first, we only have the graph data: ``facebook_combined.txt``, and want to generate a validation set and a test set.
 This can be done by using the ``XGCN.data.process.evaluation_set_generation`` module.

-Suppose we are going to generate a 'one_pos_k_neg' evaluation set for fast validation.
+Suppose we are going to generate a 'one_pos_k_neg' evaluation set for fast validation during training.
 We sample 500 positive edges and 300 negative nodes for each source node.
-The script is as follows:
+The script is as follows (**remember to modify the paths in the scripts into your own**):

 .. code:: shell

+    # script/examples/facebook/00-val_set_generation.sh
     # set to your own path:
     file_input_graph='/home/xxx/XGCN_data/dataset/raw_facebook/facebook_combined.txt'
     graph_type='homo'